 The BSL, or BOOT SOLE LENGTH, is printed on the outside of the boot and is often mistaken for size.
 Most manufacturers also put a sticker on the outside of the boot that shows actual MPS size, but a good hint to boot makers would be to print shell size on the outside as well–new concept?

-Along with Cosmos, the Scott “Mountaineering” boot series includes three other models.
-Celeste is the women’s version of Cosmos.
-Nova and Orbit are three buckle versions.
+Along with Cosmos, the Scott “Mountaineering” boot series includes other models.
 For boot fitting, here are the shell breaks:

 23.0-23.5, 24.0-24.5, 25.0-25.5, 26.0-26.5, 27.0-27.5